javers/javers.github.io/documentation/jql-examples/index.md

 commit 3.0: ValueChange{globalId:'org.javers.core.examples.model.Employee/bob#primaryAddress', property:'city', oldVal:'London', newVal:'Paris'}
 ```

-<h2 id="by-class-query">Querying for any object changes by its class</h2>
+<h2 id="by-class-query">Querying for any object changes by class of object</h2>
 This query is a kind of shotgun approach.
 The only mandatory parameter is a class.
-It selects objects regardless of its JaversType and
+It selects objects regardless of theirs JaversType and
-can be used for: Entities, ValueObjects and UnboundedValueObjects.
+can be used for Entities, ValueObjects and UnboundedValueObjects.

-This query is useful for selecting UnboundedValueObjects (ValueObjects without owning Entity)
+This query is useful for selecting UnboundedValueObjects (ValueObjects without an owning Entity)
-and also for ValueObjects when we don’t care about owning Entity and path.
+and also for ValueObjects when we don’t care about the owning Entity and path.

-In the example, we show how to query for changes done on
+In the example, we show how to query for changes made on
 ValueObjects owned by two different Entities.

 ```groovy